jawooson/AI_Project_3/README.md

 Research Papers Referenced and Used:
 1. [CodeSearchNet Challenge Evaluating the State of Semantic Code Search](https://arxiv.org/pdf/1909.09436.pdf)
-	* This is the academic paper that is asscoiatde by the creators of the Co
+	* This is the academic paper that is associated by the creators of the CodeSearchNet Challenge.
+The paper goes into more detail regarding testing and how each baseline model is used.
 2. [Learning Word Importance with the Neural Bag-of-Words Model](https://www.aclweb.org/anthology/W16-1626.pdf)
 3.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzgxMDIyMDUsMTc5MDcxMDI3Miw5Nj
+eyJoaXN0b3J5IjpbMTA4MzY4NDAzMSwxNzkwNzEwMjcyLDk2MD
-A1NzgxNDYsMTI2NTY4Njg2Myw5MTk1ODIwNDcsODIxMzIyNjk0
+U3ODE0NiwxMjY1Njg2ODYzLDkxOTU4MjA0Nyw4MjEzMjI2OTQs
-LDE5NjIzMzA1MjcsLTc4ODgzMzc0MSwyMDE3MDE0Nzc5LDEzMz
+MTk2MjMzMDUyNywtNzg4ODMzNzQxLDIwMTcwMTQ3NzksMTMzMj
-I4MDM3NzcsOTI4NTA4MDM3LC0xMTg1MTE5NzE2LDEwODYwMzA2
+gwMzc3Nyw5Mjg1MDgwMzcsLTExODUxMTk3MTYsMTA4NjAzMDYy
-MjIsLTk2ODYyMzQ1OSwxOTgzMzczODk5LC0xNjk1NDkwMTA3LC
+MiwtOTY4NjIzNDU5LDE5ODMzNzM4OTksLTE2OTU0OTAxMDcsLT
-0zMzMyNTQ4OTIsLTE1NDI3MzgyOTQsLTcxNjc2NjQ1NiwtMTM3
+MzMzI1NDg5MiwtMTU0MjczODI5NCwtNzE2NzY2NDU2LC0xMzcw
-MDc3MDk2N119
+NzcwOTY3XX0=
 -->